 - Transparency requirements for issuers and service providers.

-- Governance standards and conduct protocols measures to protect investors.
+- Governance standards and conduct protocols are measures to protect investors.

 - Restrictions on market manipulation and abusive practices.